CITM-UPC/ManteGameMaker/README.md

 - Hitboxes are printed
 - You can create empty objects or parents
 - New imgui window where Assets files are shown
+- Load Scene to show Street model
+- New primitives!
+Square, Sphere and Plane